 Financial aid is available to eligible students in need of assistance thanks to generous support from the Selz Foundation and the Irma Holland Wolstein Endowed Scholarship Fund.
 Financial aid is limited.
 For more information and the application, download the form below.

-All students and parents attending Saturday Art School must follow the policies as listed in the Center K-12 Family Handbook.
+All students attending Saturday Art School must follow the policies as listed in the Parent and Student Guidelines.
 Read the program policies prior to the beginning of classes.

 Saturday Art School, South Hall 203